alissonzampietro/play-angular/README/directives.md

     - The first one is creating a method and this method returns the className that you want.
     - The second option is you use a JSON where the property key is the class that will be used and in the value, you put the condition that expects a boolean.
  - ```*ngFor```: Allows you to loop over a list of elements, as you can [see here](../src/app/examples/servers/servers.component.html).

+ ## Attribute Directives vs Structural Directives

+ While attribute directives doesn't change the DOM structure, Structural Directive does.
+Let's use the ```*ngIf``` as example, when the condition is false, basically the HTML code is removed from the DOM.

+ ## Attribute directives

+One interesting features that Angular allows you to implement is the attribute directives.
+Basically, it allows you to attach custom behavior to the DOM throught properties.
+In our example, we set our directive [here](../src/app/examples/activities/basic-highlight/basic-highlight.directive.ts) and later we called it in the [component attribute-directive (just search the appHighLight attribute)](../src/app/examples/activities/attribute-directive/attribute-directive.component.html).